 Three (3) internal studies are underway: the first one regarding the opportunities to extend the service life of the Jacques Cartier Bridge, the second one regarding the improvement of the structural protection systems and the third one regarding alternatives to de-icing salts.
 The preliminary results of the study on alternatives to de-icing salts are in the process of being compiled.
-The economic study of the potential benefits of the alternatives is underway and a pilot project is planned for the winters of 2018-2019 and 2019-2020.
+The economic study of the potential benefits of the alternatives is underway and a pilot project is planned for the next two (2) winters.